 The law of politics, in particular electoral law, is Graeme's primary research expertise.
 He has authored Australian Electoral Systems: How Well do they Serve Political Equality?
 (2014), The Law of Politics: Elections, Parties and Money in Australia (2010) and Ritual and Rhythm in Electoral Systems (2015), and co-edited Realising Democracy (2003) and Electoral Democracy: Australian Prospects (2011).
-In addition he has edited three symposia on the law of politics and wrote a doctoral thesis on electoral bribery.
+In addition he has edited three symposia on the law of politics and wrote a thesis on electoral bribery.
 In this field, Graeme does consultancy/pro bono work.
 He is also a regular media commentator, with opinion pieces in newspapers like the Australian Financial Review, Sydney Morning-Herald, Age, Courier-Mail, Canberra Times and major online outlets.

 Graeme's current projects include ARC funded work with Ron Levy on deliberative approaches to the law of democracy, including The Law of Deliberative Democracy for Routledge.
 Graeme has also published extensively in labour law, the law of negligence and on issues of language and law.

 - Law of Politics (especially elections and parties)